5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 site:wonderhowto.com

-Google will look for any site related wit
+Google will look for any site related with wonderhowto.

+### phonebook
+It will look for the phone number related to me, so use your victims name or your instead.

+phonebook: